LAS Board Members

 In 2009 I became a member of LAS and also an executive member, taking on the role of fundraising.
 I had a fair amount of experience in fundraising in the community.
 In 2009, we had $600 in the bank account.
 In 2011-2012 I worked with SIAST students who developed our data base for us at no cost.
 The largest challenge that I pursued was working to have LAS become a Canadian Registered Charity.
 In October, 2012, after 2 years of correspondence, we met the requirements for Charitable Registration under the Income Tax Act.
 This has proven very beneficial.
 From 2013 until 2015 I was the LAS Treasurer and chaired the Lymphedema Diagnosis, Management and Care Symposium in Prince Albert in 2014.
 I am currently LAS President.

-My proudest accomplishments with LAS over the past five years are putting together and maintaining the LAS web site (with the assistance of Les Dickson, our Web Designer) and being a part and being heard in the first Lymphedema Working Group.
-I started and manage the LAS Facebook Group, work on the Pathways magazine inserts (with our President, Verna Schneider and Lori Verishagen Mazzei, our Graphic Designer), manage the LAS emails, collect and distribute the LAS mail (with the assistance of my wonderful husband), and work on the LAS Newsletter with Annette Schaan.
+My proudest accomplishments with LAS over the past seven years are putting together and maintaining the LAS web site (with the assistance of Les Dickson, our Web Designer) and being a part and being heard in the first Lymphedema Working Group (2011/2012).
+I started and manage the LAS Facebook Group, work on the Pathways magazine inserts (with our President and Lori Verishagen Mazzei, our Graphic Designer), manage the LAS emails, and work on the LAS Newsletter.
 LAS has allowed me to continue helping others!

 I became a member of LAS executive (then known as SLLA) in 2009 as a Member at Large with the goal of increasing education and awareness about Lymphedema and access to services for lymphedema patients across Saskatchewan.
-My biggest accomplishments while on the LAS board include being a member of the Lymphedema Working Group and Lymphedema Implementation Group which resulted in the training of 13 additional CDT therapists in Saskatchewan and improved coverage to the SAIL policy for compression garment coverage and helping organize the first ever Lymphedema Management Symposium in Saskatchewan in 2012.
+My biggest accomplishments while on the LAS board include being a member of the provincial Lymphedema Working Group and Lymphedema Implementation Group which resulted in the training of 13 additional CDT therapists in Saskatchewan and improved coverage to the SAIL policy for compression garment coverage.
+In addition, I have organized and completed a number of education initiatives including organizing the first ever Lymphedema Management Symposium in Saskatchewan in 2012 and the 2015 LAS Education Day, development of an LAS poster and poster board and numerous presentations to health care providers on lymphedema and lipedema.
 I am proud to be a member of the LAS executive, as we have made tremendous gains in recent years in improving lymphedema education and services and I am excited for continued success in the future.

 I have had primary lymphedema in my legs for over 60 years and since 1997 have been retired because of my condition.
 I was a contractor and a farmer from 1960 to 1997 and then ventured into Muncipal Politics and still sit on a number local and provincial committees.
 My wife Ann and I have moved into a condo complex in Warman SK.
 We joined the Lymphedema Association to help others who are affected in any way, shape or form by lymphedema, to better understand how to cope with life in general.